 - City of Vernon

-- District of West Kelowna
+- City of West Kelowna

 Your business is all about warm beaches.
 Or maybe you succeed when the snow flies.
 Either way, there are two types of seasonal business licences to choose from 6 months or 1 month.

 3 Easy Steps to Apply for Your Licence

 You can start with BizPal online service, a free service that determines which permits and licences are required from all levels of government (federal, provincial, territorial and municipal).

 If you have questions about licensing, zoning or possible health or building code requirements, our business licensing representatives can point you in the right direction.
 Ph: 250-490-2488, email@example.com.

 Is your business new to B.C.?
 If you're just getting started, visit B.C.’s OneStop Business Registry to register and obtain B.C. business numbers.
 There, you can apply for and complete registrations for new or existing businesses with local, provincial and federal governments.

 If your business is already registered within the province, you can move ahead to step #3.